Shuvro-d/Projects/README.md

 114-115>Tea leaf disease detection using YOLO algorithm

 I used YOLOv5 and YOLOv7 to detect red spider, leaf rust, tea-mosquito bite, brown blight, black rot and white spot disease.
 The dataset was provided by my supervisor which was collected from malanichara tea garden, sylhet.

+116-> Classification with xgboost

+In this project I classified brain tumor using xgboost.
+Similar to random forest.